PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:31:11
+Last updated: 2024-04-02 16:32:14
-Random Quote: Love is the master key that opens the gates of happiness. - Oliver Wendell Holmes Jr.
+Random Quote: Life is like riding a bicycle.
+To keep your balance you must keep moving. - Albert Einstein